 A course doesn’t need to be three or four figures at first, even if that is what has been advertised.

-After you build an audience and start to bring people into the fold, then you can charge a higher price.
+After you build an audience and start to bring people in, you can charge a higher price.
 Once you have an audience and start to build your time, then you can charge higher prices for your best courses.

-Charging the wrong price can move people away from your course and prevent them from making the purchase.
+Charging the wrong price can move people away from your course and prevent them from purchasing.
 You do need to make sure that your course is still long enough and interesting even for the very low price.

-After all, if people buy your course for $20 and find it amazing they’ll likely stick around to pay $500.
-So, create great content that people want and give them the secret sauce.
+After all, if people buy your course for $20 and find it amazing, they’ll likely pay $500.
+So, create great content people want and give them the secret sauce.

-It’s your longest course where you show off everything you’ve got, and you don’t hold anything back.
-Every piece of information is inside of this course, and it’s one that people build the most of.
+It’s your longest course, where you show off everything you’ve got, and you don’t hold anything back.
+Every piece of information is inside this course, and it’s one that people build the most of.

-Sadly, this type of course only works for someone who is well known.
+Sadly, this type of course only works for someone well-known.

 Quick Tip: Focus on smaller courses that will share information about a specific topic.

-That’s a small topic that is enough to cover in a bite-sized mini-course, which is often more interesting.
+That’s a small topic enough to cover in a bite-sized mini-course, which is often more interesting.

 These courses are typically the teasers, the webinars, and even freebies that are given away for an email or a few bucks.
 They are around thirty minutes or an hour, and they will typically cover a very niche topic when it comes to the topic.

-It’s a simple enough concept to explain in the time that you have, gives enough value to be sold for free, and can lead into larger courses inside of your niche.
+It’s a simple enough concept to explain in the time that you have, gives enough value to be sold for free, and can lead to larger courses inside of your niche.

-Mini-courses also serves as a way for prospective clients to see your value and how you teach before committing to make a payment.
+Mini-courses also serve as a way for prospective clients to see your value and how you teach before committing to payment.

-You can turn these mini courses into larger ones later on, but for right now they will work just fine on their own.
+You can turn these mini-courses into larger ones later on, but right now, they will work just fine.

 Create a Bundle of courses and other resources.
-You could include access to blog posts, a podcast, or other resources and items typically bundled behind a paywall.
+You could include access to blog posts, podcasts, or other resources and items typically bundled behind a paywall.

 For example, if you talk about writing as your niche, then your bundle could showcase the course, a book that you have written about writing, and perhaps some access to coaching.

-Bundles also have a perceived higher value because you are getting more for the value of the bundle.
-That means that you can charge more money and get more profits from your customers.
+Bundles also have a perceived higher value because you get more for the bundle’s value.
+That means you can charge more money and profit more from your customers.

-For a bundle, it can be tempting to make the course super short and allow the rest of the bundling to make up for it, but instead you should ignore course length.
+For a bundle, it can be tempting to make the course short and allow the rest of the bundling to make up for it, but instead, you should ignore course length.

 Worrying about the length and trying to cram everything into one or two arbitrary time limits can only cause stress, rushed content, and a much less satisfying course.

-Just let your words flow and don’t worry about the time unless you are getting really long into one topic.
+Just let your words flow, and don’t worry about the time unless you get long into one topic.
 In that case, you may need to tone things down.

-Don’t let the length of the course be dictated by the items in the bundle, instead let the bundle complement the course itself.
-That’s why people buy bundles, so that the items can synergize with one another.
+Don’t let the items in the bundle dictate the length of the course.
+Instead, let the bundle complement the course itself.
+That’s why people buy bundles so that the items can synergize.

 For starters, you can place your course on Udemy or Skillshare.
-These websites have various niches where people will be able to find your course without any trouble.
+These websites have various niches where people can find your course easily.

 People can buy your course, review and rate it, and leave you the means for getting more traffic.
-You might not be able to use this all long-term, but instead, you need to build a place where you can host the course on your own.
+You might not be able to use this all long-term, but instead, you need to build a place to host the course on your own.

 Just because people are viewing your online course doesn’t mean that they are going to purchase the course.

 I’ve found that only 2% of people who check out the course will buy it.
-So if 100 people view your website, only 2 of them will actually buy it.
+So if 100 people view your website, only two will buy it.
 These are high numbers at best.

 Don’t get discouraged about the statistics, but instead focus on building your website.

-To get 20 people to (statistically) purchase your course you need to have at least 1,000 people visiting your course page.
+To get 20 people to (statistically) purchase your course, you must have at least 1,000 people visiting your course page.

 Again, statistics aren’t always reliable, but they are a good baseline.
-Either way, you should make sure that you have some amount of traffic to see your course.
+Either way, you should ensure you have some traffic to see your course.

 If you don’t have any traffic on your website, focus on building that before you put all your time into an online course.